plaets/channel-lock-scheduler-bot/README.md

 # channel-lock-scheduler-bot

-A Discord bot for locking and unlocking a channel based on a schedule
+A Discord bot for locking and unlocking a channel based on a schedule.
+This bot can join multiple Discord servers, however, it will work on the same exact schedule on all of them.

 ## Configuration file